 Sling TV review: Interface

 Perhaps because it's been in the live TV streaming market for some time, Sling doesn't seem to have made updates to its interface to keep up with competitors.
 Fellow low-cost live TV service Philo is much slicker.
 The big guns, YouTube TV and Hulu With Live TV, both boast deep, rich experiences.
+Check out how they compare in our YouTube TV vs Hulu + Live TV face-off.

 Upon opening Sling, you first see the My TV screen, which is divided into sections: My Channels, Recordings, Recommended For You and collections like Top News and Hit Movies.